 of the Northern Kingdom.
 He is the first Prophet to have a Book of the Bible named after him.
-His book should be first if the listing was chronological, as he lived just prior to Hosea.
-His writings parallel the First Book of Kings.
-Amos in 5:24 called for justice - מִשְׁפָּ֑ט and righteousness - צְדָקָ֖ה in one sentence!
+His book should be first if the listing was chronological,

+While Israel was prosperous at the time, it was also a time marked by social injustice - a time similar to our own!
+Amos castigated the extravagance of the Northern Kingdom, who "trampled the head of the poor into the dust of the earth" (2:7).
+Amos in 5:24 called for justice - מִשְׁפָּ֑ט - mishpat, and righteousness - צְדָקָה - tsedaqah, in one sentence.
 We live in a time of corporate greed and domination, a time of social inequality when 20% of the world consumes 80% of the world's goods.
 The Book of Amos is relevant to this day!

-Amos 5:24 is the most noted line of the prophet, quoted in Church liturgies and by Reverend Martin Luther King Jr. in his Letter from a Birmingham Jail on April 16, 1963, and I Have A Dream speech from the Washington Mall on August 28, 1963: "But let justice roll down like waters and righteousness like an ever-flowing stream."
+Amos 5:24 is the most noted line of the prophet, quoted in Church liturgies, and by Reverend Martin Luther King Jr. in his Letter from a Birmingham Jail on April 16, 1963, and I Have A Dream speech from the Washington Mall on August 28, 1963: "But let justice roll down like waters and righteousness like an ever-flowing stream."

 The Apostle James, Bishop of Jerusalem, in the Acts of the Apostles 15:15-18 quotes Amos 9:11-12 at the Council of Jerusalem and interprets this passage in a Messianic sense.